-The Pirate Rooms at Disney’s Caribbean Beach Resort are the only place at Walt Disney World where you can sleep on a boat (well, with a mattress, at least).
-This review features photos of the pirate rooms and our thoughts on whether they are worth the money.
+The Pirate Rooms at Caribbean Beach Resort are the only place at Walt Disney World where you can sleep on a boat…with a mattress in it.
+This review features photos of the Pirates of the Caribbean-inspired hotel rooms and whether they are worth the money.
+(Updated February 9, 2021.)

 I’ll start by stating that every red-blooded American loves pirates.
 Captain Jack Sparrow is a national treasure, and approximately 84.7% of all Americans have dressed as him or some other pirate at least once.
 I think most of us yearn to someday be pirates (minus the whole nefarious side of things that we conveniently overlook).